apollographql/apollo-server/packages/server/README.md

 # `@apollo/server`

+> This `@apollo/server` package is new with Apollo Server 4.
+Previous major versions of Apollo Server used a set of package names starting with `apollo-server`, such as `apollo-server`, `apollo-server-express`, `apollo-server-core`, etc.

 ## A TypeScript/JavaScript GraphQL server

 **Apollo Server is an [open-source](https://github.com/apollographql/apollo-server), spec-compliant GraphQL server** that's compatible with any GraphQL client, including [Apollo Client](https://www.apollographql.com/docs/react).
 It's the best way to build a production-ready, self-documenting GraphQL API that can use data from any source.